-Westpac have 400 bonus Airpoints Dollars on offer with the Airpoints World Mastercard.
-This is a high-end Airpoints Dollars earning card, and comes with complimentary travel insurance, waived joining fees for Koru Club membership, plus Priority Pass and World Mastercard benefits.
+Westpac are offering 400 Airpoints Dollars for new Airpoints World Mastercard cardholders.
+This is a high-end Airpoints Dollars earning card that comes with complimentary travel insurance, waived joining fees for Koru Club membership, plus Priority Pass and World Mastercard benefits.

 - Joining fee waiver for Air Zealand Koru Club